 Houston appeared to be channeling the survivor-aura of Tina Turner.
 Certainly not as hoarse as she was with Sawyer seven years before, Houstonʼs speaking voice was nevertheless thin, but not out of character for a middle-aged singer whoʼd performed for three decades.

-Revealing some of the truths of her drug use and her ongoing recovery, Houston allowed Oprah to search for reasons why sheʼd reached the point of giving up the her voice, described as a “National Treasure”.
+Revealing some of the truths of her drug use and her ongoing recovery, Houston allowed Oprah to search for reasons why sheʼd reached the point of giving up her voice, described as a “National Treasure”.
 Levelled by the questioning, Whitney cited lack of personal freedom and loss of identity as she grew through her twenties and thirties.

 She also performed live for the studio audience.
 The song was ‘I Didnʼt Know My Own Strength’, tailor-made by longtime collaborator Diane Warren as a survivor anthem which placed few demands on Houstonʼs diminished range.